2026 Belgian Grand Prix

 Everyone wants to be in the grandstand, which is located by Eau Rouge.
 This elevated grandstand gives fans the perfect view of this world-famous corner, so demand is high!

-There are plenty of other options though and if you cannot make it to Spa then the race will be screened live on the Sky Sports F1 Channel.
+There are plenty of other options, though, and if you cannot make it to Spa, then the race will be screened live on the Sky Sports F1 Channel.

 Past Winners & Fastest Laps

-Who has won the Belgian Grand Prix?
-Ferrari has won it a total of eighteen times which is four more than McLaren.
-Having won it in 2018, Ferrari ended a nine-year wait for a win here having last won the race in 2009.
+Ferrari has won it a total of eighteen times, which is three more than McLaren.
+Having won it in 2025, McLaren closed the gap to three wins and ended a thirteen-year wait for a win here, having last won the race in 2012.

-Michael Schumacher won this race five times in ten years between 1992-2002, his sixth win in 2002 moved him ahead of Ayrton Senna for most wins.
+Michael Schumacher won this race five times in ten years between 1992-2002; his sixth win in 2002 moved him ahead of Ayrton Senna for most wins.

-Of the current drivers, Lewis Hamilton leads the way with five wins after his win in 2024 which moved him level with Senna and Max Verstappen is the only other active driver with multiple wins having won three GPs.
+Of the current drivers, Lewis Hamilton leads the way with five wins after his win in 2024, which moved him level with Senna, and Max Verstappen is the only other active driver with multiple wins, having won three GPs.

-The official fastest lap holder at the Circuit de Spa-Francorchamps is Valtteri Bottas who set a time of 1:46.286 during the 2018 Belgian Grand Prix.
+The official fastest lap holder at the Circuit de Spa-Francorchamps is Valtteri Bottas, who set a time of 1:46.286 during the 2018 Belgian Grand Prix.

 What does Pole produce at the Belgian Grand Prix?

-Winning Grid Starts (Oldest to Lastest): 1, 1, 1, 2, 1, 1, 1, 14, 6, 3
+Winning Grid Starts (Oldest to Lastest): 1, 1, 2, 1, 1, 1, 14, 6, 3, 2

-The Fate of Pole Sitters (Oldest to Lastest): 1, 1, 1, 2, 1, 1, 1, 3, 3, 3
+The Fate of Pole Sitters (Oldest to Lastest): 1, 1, 2, 1, 1, 1, 3, 3, 3, 2

 Looking at the finishing positions of the pole sitters, then 100% (10-10) of them have finished on the podium.